 Abdominal pain, Constipation, Diarrhoea, Epigastric pain, Flatulence, Nausea, Vomiting, Indigestion.

 How to use Nimtaz Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Nimtaz 100mg Tablet with food.
+Nimtaz 100mg Tablet is to be taken with food.

 How Nimtaz Tablet works

 Nimtaz 100mg tablet is a non-steroidal anti-inflammatory drug (NSAID).
 It works by blocking the release of certain chemical messengers that cause fever, pain and inflammation (redness and swelling).

 In Depth Information on Nimtaz Tablet

 Expert advice for Nimtaz Tablet